TUB-DVG/djangoCesium/doc/source/index.rst

 - If a building is missing in the database, the backend sends a request to the frontend to send the GML-file of the building.

 To make the syncing process possible a API-Endpoint in the Django-Application is needed.
-For that Django needs an Endpoint
+For that Django needs an Endpoint, which can be called by the frontend to check, if a building is present in the database.

+For that reason a API-Endpoint `citydb/buildings/` was created.
+When using the GET-HTTP method all buildings can be fetched from the database.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: